jonathan-poole/qs-admin-guide/docs/system_planning/review_update_capacity_plan/users.md

 [![capacity_planning_users_3.png](images/capacity_planning_users_3.png)](https://raw.githubusercontent.com/qs-admin-guide/qs-admin-guide/master/docs/system_planning/review_update_capacity_plan/images/capacity_planning_users_3.png)

 Next, be sure to review the _App Session Summary_ object as well as the _User Session Summary_ objects as they display valuable information, such as how many individual sessions users have had, and against what applications.
-These are very useful metrics both for overall user usage and adoption.
+These are very useful metrics both for overall user usage and adoption, and will impact the [Applications](applications.md) section of the capacity plan.

 [![capacity_planning_users_4.png](images/capacity_planning_users_4.png)](https://raw.githubusercontent.com/qs-admin-guide/qs-admin-guide/master/docs/system_planning/review_update_capacity_plan/images/capacity_planning_users_4.png)

-That being said, we want to add two additional metrics that are not available by default on the sheet, as we are interested in:
+That being said, two additional metrics that are not available by default on the sheet should be added:

   - The total number of distinct users that have had at least _1_ session over the last _x_ days
   - The total number of distinct users that have had _5_ or more sessions over the last _x_ days